Endroedymolpus

-Endroedymolpus is a genus of leaf beetles in the subfamily Eumolpinae, found in South Africa.
+Endroedymolpus is a genus of leaf beetles in the subfamily Eumolpinae.
+It is endemic to the Western Cape province of South Africa, its range spanning from Cape Town north to the border with Namibia, and is probably restricted to a fynbos environment.
 The genus is named in memory of Dr. Sebastian Endrödy-Younga, who collected a large number of the specimens of the genus.
 It belongs to the tribe Adoxini and is related to the genus Macetes.